google/WebFundamentals/src/content/en/updates/2019/06/image-support-for-async-clipboard.md

 The `clipboard-write permission` is granted automatically to pages when they are the active tab.
 The `clipboard-read permission` must be requested, which you can do by trying to read data from the clipboard.
-Attempting to read or write clipboard data will automatically prompt the user for permission if it hasn not already been granted.
+Attempting to read or write clipboard data will automatically prompt the user for permission if it has not already been granted.

 ```js
 const permissionStatus = await navigator.permissions.query({